-At a low speed the child always falls on the knee pads.
-If the child starts to fall backwards, he should quickly bend his knees and lean forward.
-This will ensure that he either balances himself or falls on the knee pads.
+When the child is at a low speed, the child falls on the knee.
+If the child is falling towrds the back he should lean forward by bending his knees.
+This will ensure that he either balances himself or has a knee pad fall.

-Not the best but an acceptable fall is falling on the elbow pads.
-But the worst is to fall backwards on the extended arm.
+Though not recommended as it’s not the best but you can still fall on the elbow pads.
+The worst though would be to have a backward fall on the extended arm.

 While giving Roller skating lessons to beginners and to teach a child to roller skate safety measures are also equally important.

 There are other safety measures along with the protective equipment.

 - The laced and firmly fixed boots should be a continuance of the kid’s feet.